chinchalinchin/elara/notes/palindromes.rst

     2. The second character of t is different from the second character of s2.
     3. etc.

 This string *t* will be different from every string in **S** contradicting the assumption that we could list all possible strings.
-Therefore, **S** must be uncountable.
+Therefore, **S** must be uncountable. ∎

 Section I.2: Words
 ------------------

-While the notion of Characters maps almost exactly to the intuitive notion of letters in every day use, the notion of a *Word* requires explication.
+While the notion of Characters maps almost exactly to the intuitive notion of letters in everyday use, the notion of a *Word* requires explication.

 If Characters are mapped to letters in the alphabet of a *Language* **L**, the set of all Strings would have as a subset the Language that is constructed through the alphabet.
 The goal of this section is to introduce a series of constraints onto the set of all Strings that will filter out its elements that cannot belong to **L** based solely on their internal structure.
 The intent of this analysis is to treat Words as interpretted constructs embedded in a syntactical structure that is independent of their specific interpretations.
 In other words, this analysis will proceed without assuming anything about the interpretation of the Words in the Language beyond the fact that they *are* Words of the Language.